ticktockreed/bus-stops/README.md

 ** Please view README.md files within each folder for more info **

 ## Setting up the project
 `|-- package.json` contains all the dependencies you'll need to  develop locally.
-Run `install npm --save-dev` to install all the grunt modules you require.
+Run `npm install --save-dev` to install all the grunt modules you require.
 The flag `--save-dev` means that anyone  installing the modules on their machine will install exactly the same ones you have.